 Debt consolidation could also help your DTI ratio by lowering your monthly payment.
 If you choose a longer repayment term, your monthly payments may decrease, which positively affects your DTI ratio.
 But a lower monthly payment may mean you’ll be in debt longer.

 If you want to explore debt consolidation loan options, you can try out LendingTree’s personal loan tool.
 You’ll fill out basic information about yourself, your finances and what you need out of a loan.
-Then you may receive loan offers from lenders you can review.
+Then you may receive loan offers from up to five different lenders you can review.

 24 to 60